scicluna/godotinventory/README.md

 	- Shit like that.
 Idk.
 Its a bit hazy in my mind

 - Okay, So now we need to figure out loot boxes.
+- How am I going to get the graphics to work? the rest is working.